Unispace Appoints Paul Baxter As Asia CEO

 Real estate industry veteran will spearhead the global workplace company's plans to expand its footprint and seize the momentum in transforming workplaces across Asia

-SINGAPORE, Oct.
-19, 2021 /PRNewswire/ -- Global workplace expert Unispace has announced the appointment of Paul Baxter as its new Chief Executive Officer for Asia to further strengthen its senior leadership team in the region.
+MUMBAI, India, Oct.
+21, 2021 /PRNewswire/ -- Global workplace expert Unispace has announced the appointment of Paul Baxter as its new Chief Executive Officer for Asia to further strengthen its senior leadership team in the region.
 The appointment comes on the back of Unispace's robust business momentum in Asia, especially as businesses across the region are navigating new workplace expectations amid the post-pandemic recovery.

 Baxter is joining Unispace with an extensive background in portfolio management, workplace solutions, asset management, tenant advisory, along with a deep understanding of the Asia Pacific region built throughout his career across Australia, Singapore, Hong Kong, and Japan.
 Baxter was most recently the Chief Operating Officer for Asia Pacific at Colliers.
 Prior to that, he had been the Executive Director of Global Corporate Services at CBRE in Japan.